Biomaker/2018-opensourcebioreactor/photometer/README.md

 ### Measuring cell components

-1. **Housing and housing cover**<br>
+1. **Cell housing and housing cover**<br>
 You can find the 3D models in this repository.
 The housing has slots for the LED and the photodiode, which are fixed with the housing cover.
 If you do not have access to a 3D printer you can find service providers online.
 We printed it with standard black PLA and we recommend you to use black material, too, because it improves sensitivity of the system significantly.
 You might have to adjust the parameters of the housing to fit with your pasteur pipette tube!

 2. **LED**<br>
 It is really important to use a high quality LED because it determines the wavelength you are measuring with.
 We used a 600 nm LED from [Roithner LaserTechnik](http://www.roithner-laser.com/index.html).
 If you prefer to measure at a different wavelength choose your LED accordingly!

 3. **Photodiode**<br>
 This is the heart of the measuring cell.
 We used an [opt101](http://www.ti.com/lit/ds/symlink/opt101.pdf) from Texas Instruments because it contains an on-chip operational amplifier, and responds to light in the range of 300–1100 nm (linear dependence between 400–800 nm!).
-We added a 1MΩ external resistor to achieve a DC gain of 2 million volts per ampere to optimize the output voltages.
+We added a external potentiometer to achieve a DC gain of up to 2 million volts per ampere to optimize the output voltages.

 ### Build Instructions
-1. **Assemble the housing**<br>
+1. **Assemble the cell housing**<br>
 The housing consists out of two parts, the main body and a sleeve.
 There are two respective holes in the main body in which you can place the sensor and the LED.
 Slowly pull the sleeve over the main body with the LED and Sensor pins sticking out (see picture above).
 Please remember the sensor orientation for the correct wiring of the pins!

 <p align="center">
 <img src="https://raw.githubusercontent.com/vektorious/test_tube_photometer/master/pictures/cell_cover_fused.png" width=500px></p>

-2. **Wiring**
+2. **Wiring**<br>
 Now you can start and solder wires to the sensor an LED pins.
 If you have problems soldering the sensor pins with the housing assembled you can remove the sensor, solder the wires and then assemble the housing.
 But then you might have to use some force to fit the soldered pins through the gaps.
 I labeled each wire to make it easier for me to connect them later.<br><br>
 **You should end up with five wires from the sensor:**<br>